 Making An Effective Resume

-A well-drafted and nicely structured resume speak volumes about your personality.
-Although a resume is generally a non-obligatory part of the application, it gives an opportunity to the student to highlight their past successes and accomplishments and effectively showcases their endowments and abilities.
-Resume gives a platform to an applicant to talk about their projects, courses, work experience, co-curricular and extracurricular activities.
-As resume is not a compulsory document for many of the universities, one must make sure that all important facts are stated in their SOP and LORs.
+A well-drafted and nicely structured resume speak volumes about your personality while applying to study abroad.
+Although a resume is generally a non-obligatory part of the application, it gives an opportunity to the student to highlight their past successes and accomplishments and effectively showcase their endowments and abilities.
+Resume, while applying to higher studies abroad, gives a platform to an applicant to talk about their projects, courses, work experience, co-curricular and extracurricular activities.
+A resume is not a compulsory document for many of the universities, one must make sure that all-important facts are stated in their SOP and LORs.

 Important features of your Resume: